Dog Care Sheet

 - Distressed breathing

-- Eye or nasal discharge
+- Eye or nasal discharge or inflammation

 - Weight loss

 - Presence of fleas, ticks, worms or other parasites

 - Unexpected changes in behavior or normal routine

 |Health Issue Diarrhea||Symptoms or Causes Loose stools caused by inappropriate diet, infection with parasites/viruses/bacteria, stress, unclean housing, or other underlying illness.||Suggested Action Consult a veterinarian to determine cause and treatment.|

 |Health IssueInflamed, scabbed or itchy skin; hair loss||Symptoms or Causes May be due to infection with parasites (mites, fleas, ticks), bacteria or viruses, or underlying allergies.||Suggested ActionUse skincare products specially designed for dogs.
 Consult a veterinarian.|

 - Why is my dog shaking?
 Dogs shake for many reasons, including excitement, stress, pain, itchy skin, nausea and to shake things (insects or water, for example) off their fur.
 If your dog starts to shake in an unusual or excessive way, contact your veterinarian as soon as possible.

 - Why does my dog stare at me?
 Dogs generally give eye contact to communicate their comfort Sometimes staring, especially in conjunction with ‘‘freezing” or a stiff body, can be a sign of an uncomfortable dog asking for additional personal space.